informaticaucm-TPI/2425-Lemmings/enunciados/practica3/practica3_en.md

 required to implement this validation, though you may do so if you wish.
 Correct file format also includes conditions such as that the direction is a valid direction, counters do not contain negative values, etc. If any of these conditions were incorrect, an exception should be thrown which would then be wrapped in a `GameLoadException`.
+Again, you are not required to implement this validation, though you may do so if you wish.

 <!-- inner TOC --><a name="game-load"></a>
 ### Modifying the `Game` class to implement the load command